2026 Thematic Show: “Macro/Micro”

 1.)
 Submit images.
 Image(s) must be:

-- Saved in .jpg format (no .HEIC files)
+- Saved in .jpg format or .png (no .HEIC files)

 - No added filters to the image